Epineda312/SimonSaysGameWebPage/README.md

 # SimonSaysGameWebPage
-A version of simon says playable on a webpage
+A version of simon says playable on a web page